Kuusalu Parish

 A significant share of the municipality's territory (between 40% and 60%) is covered by protected areas, as large parts of the Lahemaa National Park and Põhja-Kõrvemaa Nature Reserve are situated there.
 The eastern part of the municipality is home to the largest military training area in Estonia, the central training area of Estonian Defence Forces.

+The current mayor (vallavanem) is Terje Kraanvelt.

+Demographics

+As of 1 January 2026, the parish had 6,463 residents, of which 3,310 (51.2%) were women and 3,153 (48.8%) were men.

+Settlements

 The administrative centre of the municipality is Kiiu.
-There is a total of 3 small boroughs — Kuusalu (1225 inhabitants), Kiiu (893 inhabitants) and Kolga (501 inhabitants) — and 64 villages in Kuusalu Parish: Allika, Andineeme, Aru, Haavakannu, Hara, Hirvli, Ilmastalu, Joaveski, Juminda, Kaberla, Kahala, Kalme, Kasispea, Kemba, Kiiu-Aabla, Kodasoo, Koitjärve, Kolga-Aabla, Kolgaküla, Kolgu, Kõnnu, Kosu, Kotka, Külmaallika, Kupu, Kursi, Kuusalu, Leesi, Liiapeksi, Loksa, Mäepea, Murksi, Mustametsa, Muuksi, Nõmmeveski, Pala, Pärispea, Parksi, Pedaspea, Põhja, Pudisoo, Rehatse, Rummu, Salmistu, Saunja, Sigula, Sõitme, Soorinna, Suru, Suurpea, Tammispea, Tammistu, Tapurla, Tõreska, Tsitre, Turbuneeme, Uuri, Vahastu, Valgejõe, Valkla, Vanaküla, Vihasoo, Viinistu, Virve.
+There is a total of 3 small boroughs — Kuusalu (1225 inhabitants), Kiiu (893 inhabitants) and Kolga (501 inhabitants) — and 64 villages in Kuusalu Parish.

-The current mayor (vallavanem) is Terje Kraanvelt.
+Religion

+The religious landscape of the parish is predominantly secular, with 83.6% of the population identifying as religiously unaffiliated.
+Among those older than fifteen years residents who do associate themselves with a faith, 10.3% identify as Lutheran, 1.3% as Baptist and 1.2% as Orthodox, while other Christian denominations make up 0.5% of the population.
+2.9% of the population follows other religions or did not specify their religious affiliation.